 you can expect to find there nice gorges, waterfalls, and the complete solitude.
 The next day you can cross Arkhoti pass and return to Juta.

-Recommended for: Hikers who visited Kazbegi, saw the most iconic sight of Georgia and are looking for other great sceneries in its proximity.
+Recommended for: Hikers who visited Kazbegi, saw the most iconic sight of Georgia and are looking for other great sceneries nearby.
 Distance: 21 km (one-way) or 52 km (with return through Arkhoti) Duration: 2 days (one-way) or 4 days (with return through Arkhoti)

-This beautiful, but very demanding trek takes you to some of the most remote parts of Caucasus.
-It follows the old road, which once connected Zeskho village in Svaneti with Ghebi in Racha, but fell into disrepair a long time ago.
-Nowadays almost nothing remains of it, as it has been destroyed by landslides and is now almost totally overgrown.
+This beautiful, yet very demanding trek takes you to some of the most remote parts of Caucasus.
+It follows the old road which once connected Zeskho village in Svaneti with Ghebi in Racha, but fell into disrepair a long time ago.
+Nowadays, it’s completely gone as it has been destroyed by landslides and lush vegetation.

 The route is challenging, it crosses two steep mountain passes and the wild valley of Tskhenistskali river.
 Not for everybody!